SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Method

 \subsection{SMA Block}

-Directly applying conventional Transformers~\cite{zhang2} to medical image segmentation presents two significant challenges: (1) \textbf{Difficulty in Assigning Attention to Relevant Regions}: Transformers, especially when not fine-tuned for medical images, often struggle to focus attention on medically relevant regions, hindering their performance in multi-organ or multi-tumor segmentation tasks.
-(2) \textbf{Limited Capture of Local Context}: Local context plays a crucial role in accurately segmenting small structures like organs or tumors.
-Traditional Transformers, with their global receptive fields, often fail to adequately capture this local information.
+Directly applying conventional Transformers~\cite{zhang2} to medical image segmentation presents two challenges.
+First, attention may not concentrate on medically relevant regions when the target structures are small or low contrast.
+Second, global token mixing alone can underrepresent local boundary context, which is essential for segmenting small organs and irregular tumors.

 To address these challenges, we introduce the Synergistic Multi-Attention (SMA) Transformer block, illustrated in Figure~\ref{fig1}.
-This block leverages the combined strengths of three distinct attention mechanisms and multi-head self-attention to achieve robust and accurate segmentation.
+The block combines three attention mechanisms with multi-head self-attention so that local, channel-wise, and spatial evidence can be fused within the same representation.